knowrahman/AWS-SAA-C02-Course/README.md

 Has these properties

-- MAC address
+- MAC address - this is the hardware address of the interface, it is visible inside OS
 - Primary IPv4 private address
   - From the range of the subnet the ENI is within.
   - Will be static and not change for the lifetime of the instance
     - `10.16.0.10`
   - Given a DNS name that is associated with the address.
     - `ip-10-16-0-10.ec2.internal`
     - Only resolvable inside the VPC and always points at private IP address
+  - 1 elastic IP adresses per private IPV4 address
 - 0 or more secondary private IP addresses
-- 0 or 1 public IPv4 address
+- Gets 0 or 1 public IPv4 address (3.89.7.136)
   - The instance must manually be set to receive an IPv4 address or spun into a subnet which automatically allocates an IPv4.
     This is a dynamic IP that is not fixed.
     If you stop an instance the address is removed.
     When you start up again, it is given a brand new IPv4 address.
     Restarting the instance will not change the IP address.
     Changing between EC2 hosts will change the address.
     This will be allocated a public DNS name.
-The Public DNS name will resolve to the primary private IPv4 address of the instance.
+The Public DNS name will resolve to the primary private IPv4 address of the instance if inside the VPC.
     Outside of the VPC, the DNS will resolve to the public IP address.
     This allows one single DNS name for an instance, and allows traffic to resolve to an internal address inside the VPC and the public will resolve to a public IP address.
 - 1 elastic IP per private IPv4 address
   - Can have 1 public elastic interface per private IP address on this interface.
-This is allocated to your AWS account.
+    - This is allocated to your AWS account.
-Can associate with a private IP on the primary interface or secondary interface.
+    - Can associate with a private IP on the primary ENI interface or secondary ENI interface.
-If you are using a public IPv4 and assign an elastic IP, the original IPv4 address will be lost.
-There is no way to recover the original address.
+    - **If you are using a public IPv4 and assign an elastic IP to the instance, the original public IPv4 address will be lost.
+There is no way to recover the original address.**
+    - If you remove the elastic IP it will get a **new** public IPv4 but **not** the original one.
 - 0 or more IPv6 address on the interface
   - These are by default public addresses.
 - Security groups